flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 ```

 The `scale` method should be used to scale font sizes in lieu of `textScaleFactor`.
-The `textScaleFactor` getter provides an estimated `textScaleFactor` value, for
+The `textScaleFactor` getter provides an estimated `textScaleFactor` value, it
-backward compatibility purposes.
-It is already marked as "deprecated", but is
+is for backward compatibility purposes and is already marked as deprecated.
-expected to have a longer lifetime than any other deprecations in this migration
-guide.

 The new class has replaced
 `double textScaleFactor` (`double textScaleFactor` -> `TextScaler textScaler`),